Celebrating National FFA Week and the Importance of Agricultural Education

 In 1900, nearly half of American families resided on agricultural land.
 As urbanization emerged, President Woodrow Wilson recognized the need to continue agricultural education for the generations to come.
-In 1917, he signed the Smith-Hughes Act, which provided funding for agriculture, home economics, and trade classes in public schools.
+In 1917, he signed the Smith-Hughes Act, which provided funding for agricultural education, home economics, and trade classes in public schools.
 Eight years later, three educators at Virginia Tech founded the organization Future Farmers of Virginia.
-Chapters began emerging across the country and in 1928, FFA held the first annual convention in Kansas City, Missouri, with 33 delegates representing 18 states.
+It didn’t take long for chapters to begin emerging across the country.
+In 1928, FFA held the first annual convention in Kansas City, Missouri, with 33 delegates representing 18 states.
 By the second convention, FFA had 1,500 chapters with over 30,000 total members.
-It was during this time that the organization adopted national blue and corn gold as their official colors as a symbol of unity; national blue representing the American flag and corn gold representing a crop grown all over the country.
+It was during this time that the organization adopted national blue and corn gold as their official colors as a symbol of unity.
+The national blue represents the American flag and the corn gold represents a crop grown all over the country.
 The FFA signature blue corduroy jacket was introduced in 1933 to remind members of their part in something bigger than themselves.

 Over the years, the FFA has expanded its chapters to every state in the U.S. The organization expanded internationally in 1949 with the Young Farmers Club of Great Britain.
 Since then, chapters have emerged in the U.S. Virgin Islands, Guam, and Micronesia.
-As of 2019, membership hit an all-time high reaching 700,000 members with 8,612 chapters.
+In 2024, the organization hit an agricultural education milestone, reaching a record-breaking one million FFA members.

 Learning to Do, Doing to Learn, Earning to Live, Living to Serve.